NikolaiRadke/Noko/README.md

 # ![NOKO](http://www.nikolairadke.de/NOKO/noko_klein.png) NOKO

-The **NOKO Monster**, lovely and naughty, to build on your on.
-Everyone ist invited to contribute.
+The **NOKO Monster**, lovely and naughty, to build on your own.
+Everyone is invited to contribute.
 NOKO is for everyone.

 <table border="0">
   <tr>